ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

  - (~20%) The posts of your closest friends
  - (~20%) The posts of your 2nd degree closest friends (friends of friends)
- - (~40%) Content from Hacker News and/or the subreddits you subscribe to (the reddit/HN algorithm decides)
+ - (~40%) Content from Hacker News and the subreddits you subscribe to (the HN/Reddit algorithm decides)
- - (10%) Content from r/all on reddit  (minimal filters)
+ - (10%) Content from r/all on Reddit  (minimal filters)
  - (5%) Low-scoring content (could be controversial, low quality or recently posted)
  - (5%) Let the Facebook algorithm decide

 Here's another example:

  - (10%) The top world news
- - (50%) Programming related from reddit, Hacker News, Twitter
+ - (50%) Programming related from Reddit, Hacker News, Twitter
  - (20%) Friends and family  (could be set to zero during working hours)
  - (20%) Memes/jokes  (could be set to zero during working hours)